HabitatFramework/UserGuide/interface/interface.rst

 ..
 Note:: The value of the ‘Boolean Operator’ field on the first row is not used.

-* ‘(‘ and ‘)’ fields allow you to add additional brackets as shown in the example in Figure 6 to define how the query is executed.
+* ‘(‘ and ‘)’ fields allow you to add additional brackets as shown in the example in the figure :ref:`figQB` to define how the query is executed.
 * ‘Table’ and ‘Column’ define the table and field to be searched.
 * ‘Operator’ provides a drop-down list of the available operators as shown in the figure :ref:`figSOL`.
 * Value’ is the value to search for.
 Values can either be entered as text or selected from the drop-down list (where available).